guest271314/webbundle/README.md

 deno run -A deno_install.js
 ```

-Entry point is `src` directory, main script is `script.js`.

-`assets` directory contains `manifest.webmanifest`, `index.html` and any other scripts or resources to be bundled.
+Entry point is `assets` directory> contains `manifest.webmanifest`, `index.html`, and any other scripts or resources to be bundled.
+Main script is `script.js`.

 # Build the Signed Web Bundle and Isolated Web App using Rollup